cdabrt/ING-AgenticAI/README.md

 - `pipeline_runner` loads parsed PDFs via `PDFParser`, groups them per source (`documents.group_documents_by_source`), and for each group constructs the initial state `{doc_source, doc_text, doc_headings}`.
 - `runner.process_document` executes the first three nodes (query, retrieval, context).
 This ensures each document produces its own summary, document type, chunk list, and optional web context.
 - After all documents finish, `pipeline_runner` combines their summaries/types/chunks into a single aggregate state and calls `runner.generate_requirements`, which executes only `_requirements_node`.
-The result is one consolidated `RequirementBundle` persisted to `artifacts/requirements.json`.
+The result is one consolidated `RequirementBundle` persisted to `artifacts/requirements.json` and rendered into a PDF summary.

 ### Tool visibility and permissions